Skip to main content

 AI Code Security: What Your Traditional Scanner Misses

 Static scanners catch known patterns but miss context-dependent vulnerabilities.
-AI-powered code analysis changes the game for companies that can't afford a dedicated security team.
+How AI-powered code analysis closes the gap for mid-market companies.

 Ricardo Argüello